-There is a bit of a trend in Victoria, BC to replace turf areas with garden beds (and we’re ok with that).
-But, there are actually many benefits to grass areas.
-A new sod installation or laying seed to replace your tired old lawn could be the right solution for you!
+There is a bit of a trend in Victoria to replace turf with garden beds (and we’re ok with that).
+But, there are actually many benefits to new lawn and grass areas.
+A new lawn installation or laying seed to replace your tired old lawn could be the right solution for you!

 The most successful grass species for turf areas in the Pacific Northwest is “perennial ryegrass.”
 It is well suited to our cool climate, disease resistant and moderately wear resistant to high traffic areas.
 New lawns can be installed using seed or sod.